OUR GOVERNANCE STRUCTURE

 Nomination Committee

-The Nomination Committee reviews the balance, diversity, independence and effectiveness of the Board.
-The Nomination Committee oversees the selection and appointment of new Directors to the Board and monitors succession planning for the Board and the Executive Leadership Team, alongside talent management.
+Reviews the balance, diversity, independence and effectiveness of the Board, and monitors succession planning for the Board and the Executive Committee, alongside talent management.

 Remuneration Committee

-The Remuneration Committee sets the remuneration policy for the Board and Executive Leadership Team, with focus on aligning remuneration with the enhancement of shareholder value and delivery of the Group’s strategy.
-The Remuneration Committee also considers employee pay, when setting remuneration for the Executive Directors.
+Sets the remuneration policy for the Executive Directors and Executive Committee members, with focus on aligning remuneration with the enhancement of shareholder value and delivery of the Group’s strategy.

 BOARD COMMITTEES